JetBrains/intellij-sdk-docs/topics/ui/principles/context_help.md

 <link-summary>Choosing a proper component for context help.</link-summary>

 Use context help to briefly explain how a functionality works if it is not clear from the UI and the application behavior.
-Provide full description of the functionality in [product web help](https://www.jetbrains.com/help/idea/).
+Provide a full description of the functionality in [product web help](https://www.jetbrains.com/help/idea/).

 There are three ways to show context help:
 * in a [help tooltip](tooltip.md)